Contrast-Security-OSS/aws-modernization-with-contrastsecurity/content/20_getting-started/10_contrast_community.md

 +++
-title = "Setup a Contrast Security Community Edition Account" chapter = false weight = 1
+title = "Setup a Contrast Security CE Account" chapter = false weight = 1
 +++

-Contrast CE is a free application security platform for Java applications and APIs (other languages coming soon).
+Contrast Community Edition (CE) is a free application security platform for Java applications and APIs (other languages coming soon).

 1. If you don't have a Contrast CE account, [create one now] (https://www.contrastsecurity.com/community-edition-lp-website)
 2. After logging in, click the +Add Agent button in the top right: